Horizon Straddling ISCOs in Spherically Symmetric String Black Holes: Equatorial Circular Geodesics in GMGHS BH:

-Circular motion of the test particle to be exists when both energy and angular momentum are real finite, therefore we must have $2r_{0}^{2}-(b+6M)r_{0}+4Mb>0$ and $r_{0}>b$.
+Circular motion of the test particle to be exists when both energy and angular momentum are real and finite, therefore we must have $2r_{0}^{2}-(b+6M)r_{0}+4Mb>0$ and $r_{0}>b$.
 Again the angular frequency measured by an asymptotic observers for timelike circular geodesics at $r=r_{0}$ is given by

-In the limit $b\rightarrow 0$, we obtain the angular frequency for Schwarzschild blackhole which is $\Omega_{0}=\sqrt{\frac{M}{r_{0}^3}}$.
-In general relativity circular orbits do not exists for all values of $r$, so the denominator of equations (\ref{engg},\ref{angg}) real only if $2r_{0}^{2}-(b+6M)r_{0}+4Mb\geq 0$.
-The limiting case of equality gives an circular orbit with indefinite energy per unit mass, i.e a photon orbit.
+In the limit $b\rightarrow 0$, we obtain the angular frequency for Schwarzschild BH which is $\Omega_{0}=\sqrt{\frac{M}{r_{0}^3}}$.
+In general relativity, circular orbits do not exist for all values of $r$, so the denominator of equations (\ref{engg},\ref{angg}) real only if $2r_{0}^{2}-(b+6M)r_{0}+4Mb\geq 0$.
+The limiting case of equality gives a circular orbit with indefinite energy per unit mass, i.e a photon orbit.
 This photon orbit is the innermost boundary of the circular orbits for massive particles.
-Compare the above equation of particle orbits with (\ref{phr1}) when $r_{0}=r_{c}$, we can see that photon orbits are the limiting case of timkelike circular orbit.
+Comparing the above equation of particle orbits with (\ref{phr1}) when $r_{0}=r_{c}$, we can see that photon orbits are the limiting case of time-like circular orbit.
 It occurs at the radius